grnet/e-science/how_to_install_dev_env.md

 ###Install Eclipse Luna 4.4 (with python plugin)

-Add to eclipse.ini following lines
+Add to eclipse.ini the following lines

     -vm
     Path to ./jre/bin/java